MeridianGH/suitbot/README.md

 /search      | Searches five songs from YouTube and lets you select one to play.
 /seek        | Skips to the specified point in the current track.
 /shuffle     | Shuffles the queue.
-/skip        | Skips the current song.
+/skip        | Skips the current song or to a specified track.
-/skipto      | Skips to the specified song in the queue.
 /stop        | Stops playback.
 /volume      | Sets the volume of the music player.